Honningsvåg Airport: Airlines and destinations

 Honningsvåg is served by Widerøe, which operates Dash 8 (100 and Q200) aircraft to Tromsø and to some other communities in Finnmark.
 The routes are operated as public service obligations financed by the Ministry of Transport and Communications.
 The airport served 13,487 passengers, 2,274 aircraft movements and handled 55 tonnes of cargo in 2014.

-Widerøe cooperate with SAS on connecting flights.
+Widerøe cooperate with SAS, Norwegian, Finnair and Lufthansa on connecting flights.
 The total flight time from Honningsvåg to Oslo, via Tromsø, is 3:45 hours.

 Honningsvåg falls partially within the catchment area of Alta Airport, which is 205 km away by road.
-The driving time from Honningsvåg to Alta is 3:00 hours.
+The driving time from Honningsvåg to Alta is 3:15 hours.
 The pass at Sennalandet is sometimes closed during snow storms in the winter time.
 If this happens, the alternative route takes over 6:00 hours, 440 km, so the weather forecast should be checked 6–8 hours before.
 Another option is the Lakselv Banak Airport which is 165 km and 2:30 hours away by road and without a mountain pass, but has only weekly flights to Oslo.